This post contains major plot spoilers for The Last of Us Part II, please read at your own discretion. ..

 Ellie’s obsession with revenge leaves her as an empty shell of her former self, losing everything she loves and cherishes, and destroying herself in the process.
-However while she may not be able to forgive Abby or move on, she is willing to try, as she did with Joel, retaining that last sliver of humanity and hopefulness, which is far more powerful and significant than revenge.
-Her last memory with Joel is a key reminder of one’s ability to forgive, despite the hatred – to move past the self-destruction and anger, in hopes to retain an essence of one’s self and rebuild what was lost.
-It is this sense of forgiveness and closure that ultimately saves both Ellie and Abby and allows Ellie to finally remember Joel in a warm, nurturing light.
+However, while she may not be able to forgive Abby or move on, she is willing to try as she did with Joel, retaining that last sliver of humanity and hopefulness, which is far more powerful and significant than revenge.
+Ellie’s final memory with Joel is a key reminder of her ability to forgive, despite the hatred – to move past the self-destruction and anger, in hopes of retaining an essence of her former and to rebuild what was lost.
+It is this sense of forgiveness and redemption that ultimately saves both Ellie and Abby, allowing Ellie to finally remember Joel in a warm, nurturing light.
 The act of sparring Abby is inherently the more difficult, yet empathetic choice, cultivating a poignant sense of reconciliation and rehabilitation, all of which propels Ellie towards a path of redemption.

 The pacing of the story and ability to connect with Abby would have been better if Naughty Dog told Abby’s story first or went back and forth between Abby and Ellie as opposed to the hard switch in the middle.